helloturbine/turbine-docs/docs/records/skus.md

 ![Order Index Page](../../static/img/add_barcode.gif)

+## How to add a Vendor to a SKU on the SKU details page

+1. Go to the [SKUs](https://app.helloturbine.com/app/skus) Page.
+2. Next, select the SKU you want to add a Vendor to.
+3. Alternatively, you can bang search by typing CMD+K or CTRL+K and !s and type the SKU you're looking for.
+4. Scroll down the page, and on the left side of your screen, you'll find a "New Vendor" button.
+Click on this button to add the Vendor, Vendor SKU, Lead Time, and Unit Cost.
+5. Once you've entered the required information, hit the "Add SKU to Vendor" button.

 ## How to find the Shopify Product ID and Variant ID of a SKU

 There are two methods to find the Shopify Product and Variant IDs of a SKU.